quasarframework/quasar/docs/src/pages/quasar-cli/developing-ssr/ssr-production-export.md

 ## Usage

 ::: warning
-If you import anything from node_modules, then make sure that the package is specified in package.json > "dependencies" and NOT in "devDependencies".
+* If you import anything from node_modules, then make sure that the package is specified in package.json > "dependencies" and NOT in "devDependencies".
+* This is usually not the place to add middlewares (but you can do it).
+Add middlewares by using the [SSR Middlewares](/quasar-cli/developing-ssr/ssr-middleware) instead.
+You can configure SSR Middlewares to run only for dev or only for production too.
 :::

 ### Listen on a port